adeelumar-17/Wordle/README.md

 6. **Guess the Word**: Try to guess the hidden word within the specified number of attempts.
 Enter your guesses one by one.

 7. **Feedback**: After each guess, you'll receive feedback in the form of colored squares:
-- <span style="background-color:green">Green</span>: Correct letter in the correct position.
+- Green: Correct letter in the correct position.
 - Yellow: Correct letter in the wrong position.
 - Gray: Incorrect letter.